-All Series Events will be held at 8:00 PM in Wright Auditorium
+All Series Events are held at 8:00 PM in Wright Auditorium.

 During a three-year run on Broadway, the Swiss troupe Mummenschanz pioneered a new form of visual theatre, paving the way for the likes of modern dance company Pilobolus and the Blue Man Group.
 Mummenschanz creates a playful yet compelling experience through the inventive use of shadow, light and the creative manipulation of objects.
 They offer timeless insight on the human condition.

 Experience choreographer Roni Koresh’s (at left) latest work, “Come Together.”
 It juxtaposes Israeli folk dance and contemporary movement alongside Middle Eastern music and classical favorites by Chopin, Beethoven and Ravel.
 Experience the grounded, driving and earthy rhythms of the old world beside the ethereal and heavenly sounds of the new.
 This performance opens with a short Koresh piece performed by ECU dancers.